 Origin of the Phoenicians

-See this Origin paper, which was presented at Queen Mary College in London.
+See this Origin of the Phoenicians paper, which was presented at Queen Mary College in London.

-See this Minoans paper, which was presented at California State University, Long Beach.
+See this Minoans and Phoenicians paper, which was presented at California State University, Long Beach.

-See this Sea Peoples paper, which was presented at Al Akhawayn University in Ifrane, Morocco.
+See this Sea Peoples Origin paper, which was presented at Al Akhawayn University in Ifrane, Morocco.

 Punic Wars and Peace

-See this Punic Wars paper, which was presented at Marquette University in Milwaukee.
+See this Punic Wars and Peace paper, which was presented at Marquette University in Milwaukee.

 Going beyond the few traditionally-cited facts, this authoritative work also draws from interviews with leading archaeologists and historians on-site in the lands and islands where the Phoenicians lived and left clues regarding their secretive society.